Change or enforce an order

 Change an order

 You can decide to do something different from the court order, if you both agree.
-But you won’t be able to enforce this later on unless you make it legally binding.
+But you will not be able to enforce this later on unless you make it legally binding.

 Make a change legally binding